 Employee Benefit Security

 The Employee Retirement Income Security Act (ERISA) regulates employers who offer pension or welfare benefit plans for their employees.
 Title I of ERISA imposes a wide range of fiduciary, disclosure, and reporting requirements on businesses administering pension and welfare benefit plans.

-Under Title IV, certain employers and plan administrators must fund an insurance system to protect certain kinds of retirement benefits, with premiums paid to the federal government.
+Under Title IV, certain employers and plan administrators (those offering healthcare and retirement benefits) must fund an insurance system to protect certain kinds of retirement benefits (defined benefit and contribution plans), with premiums paid to the federal government.
 You’ll need to be aware of what you’re responsible for paying before offering such benefits to new employees.

 There are also reporting requirements for the continuation of healthcare benefits after employees leave the company under COBRA (Comprehensive Omnibus Budget Reconciliation Act of 1985) and preventing the disclosure of sensitive patient health information under HIPAA (Health Insurance Portability and Accountability Act).

-If you choose to offer benefits, including 401(k) and flexible spending accounts, as well as several other qualifying benefits, ERISA’s requirements may impact how you offer and govern these benefits.
+If you choose to offer benefits, including 401(k) and flexible spending accounts (FSA), as well as several other qualifying benefits, ERISA’s requirements may impact how you offer and govern these benefits.

 Although the requirement to have workers’ compensation insurance comes from the federal government, the enforcement and guidance employers receive is from state labor offices.
 If you work for a private company or a state government, you should contact the workers’ compensation program for the state in which you live or work each time you hire a new employee.
 If they are located in a state that you haven’t previously employed anyone, let your workers’ compensation provider know because they will have to register that state under your policy.

 There are a number of industry-specific programs and resources available: